 Operating equipment leases

-An operating equipment lease is designed to let companies rent equipment for a designated period without actually owning it.
+An operating equipment lease is designed to let companies rent equipment for a designated lease period without actually owning it.
 Equipment under an operating lease doesn’t have to be listed as a business asset but equipment can still qualify as a tax incentive.

 The lessor creates a lease with a set APR and leases are usually created for longer periods.
 It isn’t uncommon to lease equipment for a year or more.